-Pilate was a governor by decree of Emperor Tiberius, who had awarded him the title of Imperium, supreme power in the province.
+Pilate was a governor by decree of Emperor Tiberius, who had awarded him the title of Imperium, the supreme power in the province.
 His brutal way of imposing his will made his subjects dislike him, turning them against him, and their bizarre manner made Pilate hate and defy them.

 Did Pontius Pilate write anything about Jesus?

 Pilate stands in history as the most excellent unjust judge who consciously condemned the One he declared and found innocent to death.
 He seems to have had a good grasp of Roman law and was willing to apply it.
 But faced with the great test of life, Pilate gets it wrong.
-And he errs not from ignorance but weakness, fear, and bad planning.
+And he errs not from ignorance but from weakness, fear, and bad planning.
 It was a conflict between conscience and career, the alternative of satisfying either the hateful Jews or the Caesar he feared.

 According to the apocryphal documents, Pontius Pilate wrote a letter about Jesus, which he sent to Emperor Caesar.
 Pilate, the governor of Judea, writes the report.
-To Tiberius, the emperor of the Roman Empire immediately after the crucifixion of Jesus Christ.
+To Tiberius, the emperor of the Roman Empire, immediately after the crucifixion of Jesus Christ.

 What did Pontius Pilate say about Jesus?